tails1154/plasmatail/src/add-ons/kernel/file_systems/websearchfs/README.websearchfs.txt

-Welcome to the Web Search FileSystem for BeOS™, Zeta™ and Plasmatail®.
+Welcome to the Web Search FileSystem for BeOS™, Zeta™ and Haiku®.
 Copyright© 2004, 2005, François Revol.

 DuckDuckGo is a trademark of DuckDuckGo.
 BeOS is a trademark of PalmSource.
 Zeta is a trademark of yellowTAB GmbH.
-Plasmatail is a trademark of Plasmatail, Inc.
+Haiku is a trademark of Haiku, Inc.

 REQUIRES USERLANDFS